nasa/fprime/docs/Design/numerical-types.md

 ### Platform Configured Types

-Platform developers should define the following logical types in the `StandardTypes.hpp` header provided alongside their CMake platform and toolchain files.
+Platform developers should define the following logical types in the `PlatformTypes.hpp` header provided alongside their CMake platform and toolchain files.
 Each must also define a compiler directive to indicate the type was defined.
 If the type is not specified as seen through the compiler directive the `DefaultTypes.hpp` header will fill in a default definition.
 Each also defines a format specifier for use with the `printf` family of functions.
 Additionally, each